v2arunv/gcp-iac/cloudbees-admin.md

 sudo ./CloudBeesFlow-x64-2023.06.0.164409
 ```

+Make sure you create a symlink named `credentials.json` since that is used the TF provider to authenticate itself with GCP

 ## Setup

 Ensure ports 80 and 443 are open.
 First time username is `admin` and password is `changeme`.
 If you're using my instance, the password now is `mwkkvy4MYB3uqfery`

+Install terrform by following instructions https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

 # Creating CloudBees CI (not important)